Mapping Out Each Country’s Largest Public Company

 3. Brazil - Petrobras ($91.2 billion market value)

-Among all countries in the world, the U.S. has the largest public company by market value Overall, the largest public companies in North American countries have higher profits and market values than the largest public companies in the Caribbean or South America.
+Among all countries in the world, the U.S. has the largest public company by market value (Apple).
+Overall, the largest public companies in North American countries have higher market values than the largest public companies in the Caribbean, Central America, or South America.

 Top 3 Countries’ Largest Public Companies by Market Value in Europe